home-assistant/home-assistant.io/source/_integrations/camera.ffmpeg.markdown

 {% configuration %}
 input:
   description: An FFmpeg-compatible input file, stream, or feed.
+Can be a [template](/topics/templating/).
   required: true
   type: string
 name: